swapUniba/food_recsys_bot/README.md

 The bot will give you the most appropriate recipe, but if you are not satisfied with the recipe, you can change it up to two times.

-From here you have two possibilities:
+From here you have three possibilities:
 1. You can ask for more information about some aspects of the recipe (such as macros, cost, popularity, health benefits, sustainability, and so on...)
 2. You can ask for a second (or third) suggestion, which will enable the option to ask for a comparison between the latest two recipes recommended.
 Now you can ask to compare them according to some criteria.
+3. You can ask for a specific ingredient-based recipe (or you can specify a type of dish)